Integrating Axe Developer Hub with CI/CD platforms

 main()

-The following Bash example uses curl and jq to return the number of violations (the last_run_violation_count value) on standard output.
-It uses the same environment variables as the JavaScript example:
+This example uses curl and jq to return the number of violations on standard output.

 #!/bin/bash

-echo "Must set both API_KEY and GIT_SHA environment variables."
+echo "Must set the API_KEY, PROJECT_ID, and GIT_SHA environment variables."

 exit 1